 If you are waiting to protect your brand on web3, you are likely making your job that much harder in the future.
 Every branded Web3 domain has the potential to defraud in ways web2 domain squatters could never have imagined.
 Reading this article to this point might make you think that web3 will incite unsolvable fraud for all of us.

 Remember the second question.
 How do you protect yourself in the decentralized world of web3?
-Let’s generally talk and then take a deeper dive on the question of enforcement in episode 2 of this token squatter video series.
+Let’s generally talk and then take a deeper dive into the question of enforcement in episode 2 of this token squatter video series.
 How do I protect my brand and personal name in a tokenized world?

 Instead of looking to centralized third parties to assist you, IP enforcement in the Web3 world is about four things, all of which we will discuss in the following videos in this series: